Leshtanski/CSharpWebAdv-Project-Mar2024/TennisShopSystem.Web/Readme.txt

 ﻿1.
-Admin creation in the website!;
+Admin should be created from website with admin@admin.bg, please refer to GeneralApplicationConstants.cs;